staniboy/rsschool-cv/cv.md

 * Python

 ### Code Examples
 While I had a lot of class projects during my educational years, I don't feel like sharing it since it often feels incomplete or lacks any sense to exist.
-Instead here is my sloppy PWA to-do list :D. I used Vue.js with TypeScript, bootstrap for CSS.
-Tasks are draggable and information is stored via localstorage.
+Instead here is my sloppy PWA to-do list :D. I used **Vue.js** with **TypeScript**, **Bootstrap** for CSS.
+Tasks are draggable and information is stored via **localstorage**.

 [Code](https://github.com/staniboy/agenda-vue) | [App](https://staniboy.github.io/agenda-vue/)